 How long do we hold your personal data?

-We will hold your personal data that was collected for Anti-Money Laundering purposes for six years from when you cease your relationship with Green & Co Accountants and Tax Advisors.
+In accordance with Anti-Money Laundering Regulations, we will hold your personal data (collected for this purpose) for five years from when you ceased your relationship with Green & Co Accountants and Tax Advisors.
 After this, it will be destroyed.

 In accordance with HMRC guidance, we will hold the personal data that was collected for the purposes of providing you with accounting service, while you are a customer and for seven years.
 After this, it will be destroyed.

-If you have started the process to become a client and then change your mind before the engagement process is underway we will destroy it immediately.
-If the engagement process has commenced we will hold your data for six years, after which it will be destroyed.
+If you have started the process to become a client and then changed your mind, we will hold your data for two years, after which it will be destroyed.
+We hold it for two years in case it is required for by law enforcement agencies or for legal reasons.

 We will hold your name, email and phone number to send you marketing information for as long as you would like us to.
 If you withdraw your consent, we will hold this data for five years in a suppression list so that we don’t market to you against your wishes.
 This is a legitimate activity for us.